 The contract has been developed by the UO attorneys and may not be modified.
 Contracts are signed on an annual basis.
-This means that a student receiving a contract for 2018-2019 may expect to receive a contract for 2019-2020, provided certain conditions are met: (1) that the student has continuing eligibility; (2) that the student is making satisfactory degree progress; and (3) that the student's evaluations are satisfactory.
+This means that a student receiving a contract for 2022-2023 may expect to receive a contract for 2023-2024, provided certain conditions are met: (1) that the student has continuing eligibility; (2) that the student is making satisfactory degree progress; and (3) that the student's evaluations are satisfactory.
 The Director of Graduate Students will review all three conditions and, if necessary, call a meeting with the student to discuss any problems.

 TERMINATION OF CONTRACT.
-Should the GE decide to terminate the contract, he, she, or they need to write a memo to the Director of Graduate Studies and give it to the Graduate Coordinator.
+Should the GE decide to terminate the contract, they must write a memo to the Director of Graduate Studies and give it to the Graduate Coordinator.
 If the GE does not formally terminate the contract, the History Department may not reallocate the GE slot to another student.

 PAYROLL.
-If the student has not worked for the Oregon University System (OUS) previously, he, she, or they need to be put on payroll.
+If the student has not worked for the Oregon University System (OUS) previously, they will be put on payroll.
 The Graduate Coordinator will send the payroll forms to the student to complete.
 The student is responsible for submitting the forms in a timely manner.